Sri-Hari2003/Guess-the-number-bug/README.md

 4. **Static Guess for Secret Number**: The secret number is currently static and not dynamically generated using `Math.random()`.
 This makes the game predictable and less engaging for the user.

 5. **UI Incorrectly Displaying Remaining Attempts**: Although the logic for calculating the remaining attempts is correct, the UI is displaying the wrong value for the remaining attempts.

+6. **Empty Input Value Accepted**: Currently, an empty input value is accepted as a valid guess, which it shouldn't be.